BhanuPratap16/Attention.ai-/README.md

 now, open up your local host and port
 ### Step 05- Enter your login credentials and Enter

-Draft your itinerary with our AI Chatbot .
+Draft your Itinerary with Chatbot .
 Thanks!!